Lafayette Square Park

 Meeting cordially in the park, the extended hand of Sickles contained not a just a friendly palm, but a pistol cocked and loaded.

-Philip Scott Key protested for his life but was mortally shot, in cold daylight, in front of many onlookers, including soon, the police, to whom he surrendered.
+Philip Scott Key protested for his life but was shot mortally in broad daylight, in front of many onlookers, including the police, to whom he soon surrendered.

 The first case of temporary insanity in the USA